angeldothycodes/Ultimate-IT-Support-Course-for-Technical-Skills/IT Help Desk - With Real Examples.md

 **TROUBLESHOOTING:**

 A topic that every IT support professional needs to understand well.
-That's a user access control or UAC within Windows.
+That's a User Access Control or UAC within Windows.
+It's a security feature that helps prevent unauthorized changes to the operating system.
+When a user or a program tries to make a chnage that requires admin privileges like installing software or changing system settings, UAC steps in and prompts for approval.
+This is done to protect the system from malware or accidental misconfiguration.

+Without UAC, any malicious program that gets on a user's machine could potentially make system level changes without their knowledge. **UAC** helps limit the damage by ensuring those critical actions need admin approval first.

+So really in an environment, admin should be the only ones installing software.
+When users install software on their own, even with good intentions, it can introduce serious risks to the organzation from malware infections to slowing down systems when unnecessary apps.